delreyn/a_spotify_network/README.md

 ![degree](imgs/degree_centrality.png)

 This is a very small project about some playlists from spotify.
-It was used the [Aircrow's Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-m illion-playlist-dataset-challenge)
+It was used the [Aircrowd's Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge)

 We create and evaluate several metrics such as Betweens Centrality, Closeness etc...